 Mahindra Excellence in Theatre Awards

 The Mahindra Excellence in Theatre Awards (META), instituted by the Mahindra Group in 2006, recognises and rewards India’s best theatre productions and practitioners across regions and languages.
 META, which is held every year across multiple venues in Delhi, aims to increase awareness and appreciation of Indian theatre and give a voice to diverse themes.
-The The Mahindra Excellence in Theatre Awards nominates 10 plays out of hundreds of submissions to be staged over a week.
-It recognises all aspects of the stage, by presenting awards in 13 categories including playwriting, set, costume and light design, direction and performance.
+The Mahindra Excellence in Theatre Awards nominates 10 plays out of hundreds of submissions to be staged over a week.
+The award recognises all aspects of the stage, by presenting awards in 13 categories including playwriting, set, costume and light design, direction and performance.
 A Lifetime Achievement Award is also presented at the awards night.

 Social issues, mythology, religion, gender, caste, class and politics have all been explored by the nominated plays.
 Among the landmark productions that have been bestowed with multiple METAs are Indian Ensemble’s Gasha (2013), The Company Theatre’s Piya Behrupiya (2014), Dramanon’s Akshayambara (2016), Dur Se Brothers’ Elephant in the Room (2017), Black Theatre’s Nona (2018) and Black Box Okhla’s For the Record (2020).
 Though the festival did not take place in 2021, the organisers held a series of online talks and masterclasses in its place.